 /resflash/set_root_pass.sh- Update root password and save necessary password db files to /cfg.

-/resflash/BUILD- Documents the version and build command used to create the image.
+/resflash/BUILD- Documents the version, build command, and build date used to create the image.
 Useful for keeping filesystem sizes consistent.

 Resflash is not a supported OpenBSD configuration.
-Please do not email misc@ asking for help.
-If you have a question or a bug to report, please post to the mailing list, submit an issue on GitLab, or email me directly.
+Please do not email bugs@ or misc@ asking for help.
+If you have a question or a bug to report, please post to our mailing list, submit an issue on GitLab, or email me directly.

-The .img files are disk images, including MBR partition tables, that are used for initial installation to a flash drive.
+The .img files are disk images, including MBR partition tables, that are used for initial installation to a destination drive.
 The .fs files are filesystems that are used for in-place upgrades by

 The /cfg partition is usually unmounted and stores modifications to the /etc and /var mfs filesystems.
 Files are saved either manually or on shutdown according to